New South Wales T set

-The T sets, also referred to as the Tangara trains, are a class of electric multiple units (EMU) that operate on the Sydney Trains network.
+The T sets, also referred to as the Tangara trains, are a class of double-decker electric multiple units (EMU) that operate on the Sydney Trains network in New South Wales, Australia.
 Built by A Goninan & Co, the sets entered service between 1988 and 1995, initially under the State Rail Authority and later on CityRail.
 The T sets were built as "third-generation" trains for Sydney's rail fleet, coinciding with the final withdrawals of the "Red Rattler" sets from service in the late 1980s and early 1990s.
 The Tangaras were initially built as two classes; the long-distance intercity G sets and the suburban T sets, before being merged after successive refurbishments.
+As of June 2026, the Tangaras are the oldest active electric trains in the fleet, following the temporary suspension of the K sets.